Privacy-Preserving Nonlinear Observer Design Using Contraction Analysis: Problem Statement

 \subsection{Input and Output Perturbation}

-We see that the amount of noise necessary for differential privacy with the mechanisms of Theorem \ref{eq: basic DP mechanism} is proportional to $\Delta_1G/\epsilon$ or to $\kappa_{\delta,\epsilon} \Delta_2 G$.
-A very useful additional result stated here informally says that post-processing a differentially private signal without re-accessing the privacy-sensitive input signal does not change the differential privacy guarantee \cite[Theorem 1]{LeNyDP2012_journalVersion}.
-Now in Theorem \ref{eq: basic DP mechanism} the system $G$ can simply be the identity, whose $\ell_1$- and $\ell_2$- sensitivity for the adjacency relation (\ref{eq: adjacency relation}) when $| \cdot |_\mathsf Y$ is the $1$-norm or the $2$-norm are $K/(1-\alpha)$ and $K/\sqrt{1-\alpha^2}$ respectively.
-This immediately gives a first possible design for our privacy-preserving observer, simply adding Laplace or Gaussian noise directly to the input signal $y$, see Fig. \ref{fig: input and output perturbation} a).
-Moreover the observer can then be designed to mitigate the effect of this input noise, whose distribution is known.
+Theorem \ref{eq: basic DP mechanism} says that we can obtain a differentially private signal at the output of a system $G$ by adding noise with standard deviation proportional to $\Delta_1G/\epsilon$ or to $\kappa_{\delta,\epsilon} \Delta_2 G$.
+A very useful additional result stated here informally says that post-processing a differentially private signal without re-accessing the privacy-sensitive input signal does not change the differential privacy guarantee \cite{LeNyDP2012_journalVersion:1}.
+Now, the system $G$ in Theorem \ref{eq: basic DP mechanism} can simply be the identity, with $\ell_1$- and $\ell_2$- sensitivity for the adjacency relation \eqref{eq: adjacency relation} equal to $K/(1-\alpha)$ and $K/\sqrt{1-\alpha^2}$ respectively (and $B_1$ and $B_2$ for \eqref{eq: adjacency relation 0}).
+This immediately gives a first possible design approach for our privacy-preserving observer, simply adding Laplace or Gaussian noise directly to the input signal $y$, see Fig. \ref{fig: input and output perturbation} a).
+The observer can then be designed according to any desired methodology, and should try to mitigate the effect of the artificial input noise, whose distribution is known, in addition to the usual measurement error.
 We call this design an input perturbation mechanism.
-Note also that for $\alpha$ close to $1$, $\frac{1}{\sqrt{1-\alpha^2}}$ can be significantly smaller than $\frac{1}{1-\alpha}$, so that sacrificing some $\delta$ in the privacy guarantee to use the $\ell_2$-sensitivity can provide better accuracy.
+Note that for $\alpha$ close to $1$, $1/\sqrt{1-\alpha^2}$ is significantly smaller than $1/(1-\alpha)$, so that if we are willing to accept some $\delta > 0$ in the privacy guarantee and to use the $2$-norm on $\mathsf Y$ in the adjacency relation \eqref{eq: adjacency relation}, we can obtain much better accuracy by using the $\ell_2$-sensitivity.